Doctor (title): Spain

 The social standing of Doctors in Spain is evidenced by the fact that only PhD holders, Grandees and Dukes can take seat and cover their heads in the presence of the King.

 PhD Degrees are regulated by Royal Decree (RD 1393–2007), Real Decreto (in Spanish).
 They are granted by the university on behalf of the King, and its Diploma has the force of a public document.
 The Ministry of Science keeps a national database of doctoral theses called TESEO.
 Any person who uses the Spanish title of doctor/doctora (or Dr./Dra.) without being included in this Government database can be prosecuted for fraud.
-However, the Spanish Royal Academy recognises that it is used colloquially to describe medics, even without doctoral degrees, as well as (in the feminine form, doctora, abbreviated Dra.) the wives of doctors (i.e. holders of doctoral degrees) and medics, as well as "women who shine with wisdom and understanding".
+However, the Spanish Royal Academy recognises that it is used colloquially to describe physicians, even without doctoral degrees, as well as (in the feminine form, doctora, abbreviated Dra.) the wives of doctors (i.e. holders of doctoral degrees) and medics, as well as "women who shine with wisdom and understanding".

 Unlike other countries, until recently Spain has registered a comparatively small number of Doctor degree holders, but the tendency is changing.
 According to the Spanish Statistical Office (INE), less than 5% of MSc degree holders are admitted to PhD programs.
 This reinforces the prestige that Doctors have historically enjoyed in Spain's society.